Peggy Heinkel-Wolfe, of the Denton Record-Chronicle, has recently reported motorists may no longer hold their cellphones while driving in Denton.

 Council member Sara Bagheri cast the only opposing vote in a decision that came after an hour of public testimony and debate Tuesday night.

-Denton joins a growing chorus of Texas cities that are banning handheld devices behind the wheel.
+Denton joins a growing chorus of cities that are banning handheld devices behind the wheel to combat distracted driving in Texas.

 Locally, Argyle, Lake Dallas and Little Elm have adopted such bans.